Lieutenancies Act 1997: Scotland

 The Local Government (Scotland) Act 1973 redefined the Lieutenancies not to be based on the then new Scottish Regions but as an approximation of the traditional counties in some places and entirely new creations in others.

 Local government in Scotland was further reformed on 1 April 1996 into single-tier authorities designated as "Councils", but the lieutenancies remain mostly matching the pre-1973 counties and cities.

 Wales

 Local government in Wales was reorganised into a single-tier system on 1 Apr 1996 with the authorities designated as "Principal Councils" but nominally described as Cities, Boroughs or Counties.
 The lieutenancy areas remain based on the system of local government existing from 1974 to 1996.

-Passage through Parliament
+Passage

 The Lieutenancies Bill was introduced in the House of Lords by the Lord Chancellor in January 1997, as a consolidation bill, to simplify and replace earlier legislation.
 It had its second reading soon afterwards.
 As a consolidation bill it was not subject to debate in the Commons at the second and third readings.